JianLoong/jianloong.github.io/content/posts/singletonobserverpattern.md

 - A **PropertyChangeSupport** as a field to create an observable pattern.
 - A **pull** method of the LuckyDipMachine indicating whenever the lucky dip machine has been pulled or used.
 When this happens, it will fire a property change done via calling the **firePropertyChange** method.

+The reason it has a ``private`` constructor is quite simple, as you do not want people to use the constructor method but the ``getInstance()`` method.
+This is so that the LuckyDipMachine will only ever have an instance of itself.

 <div></div>

 ```java